 More details relating to this announcement can be found here.

-Following the snap general election, which took place on 8 June 2017, the Government have now confirmed a new timetable for Making Tax Digital.
+Following the snap general election which took place on 8 June 2017, as well as harsh criticism relating to the proposed timeline and scope of the regime, the Government confirmed a new timetable for the Making Tax Digital regime.

-Under the new timetable, the following conditions will apply:
+Under the new timetable, the following conditions apply: